JCorredor-eng/TO-DOs-Plugins/docs/user-guide.md

 3. Priority based on CVSS score
 4. Severity based on business impact
 5. Track compliance framework requirements (PCI, ISO)
+6. **Kanban**: Use visual board to prioritize patching by dragging high-severity tasks first
-6. Use filters to prioritize patching efforts
+7. Use filters to prioritize patching efforts

 **Compliance Audit Preparation**:
 1. Create tasks for each control requirement
 2. Link to appropriate framework (PCI, ISO, SOC2)
 3. Assign to control owners
 4. Set due dates before audit
+5. **Kanban**: Use board view during daily standups to track progress visually
-5. Use Analytics to monitor completion by framework
+6. Use Analytics to monitor completion by framework
-6. Filter by framework to generate audit evidence
+7. Filter by framework to generate audit evidence

+**Kanban Daily Standup Workflow**:
+1. Open Kanban Board view at start of day
+2. Review "In Progress" column with the team
+3. Drag completed tasks to "Done" as team members report completion
+4. Move new tasks from "Planned" to "In Progress" as work begins
+5. Identify and discuss any tasks in "Error" column
+6. Use overdue indicators to highlight urgent items

 ## Keyboard Shortcuts